skdarkless/DCTGN--CAM/Readme.md

 ## Dataset

 This project is developed using two proprietary dataset of histopathological images.
 The PAIP 2019 dataset can be downloaded via [http://wisepaip.org/paip/boards/guide](http://wisepaip.org/paip/boards/guide).
+The full datasets are protected because of privacy issues and regulation policies in hospitals.
 For access or more information on the dataset, please contact the authors.

 ## Contributing